xu-hao/pdspi-mapper-parallex-example/README.md

 edit `tests/docker.env`

-To use the cli tools, put your spec under `config`.
+Put your spec under `config`.
 Put your custom python functions under a sub dir in that dir.
+Any python module under the sub dir can be imported in your spec.
+Your spec should output the format that the api specifies.

 use `query_records_closest_before` to get records closest before date;